nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `addTask n/TASK_NAME d/DESCRIPTION pr/PRIORITY c/CATEGORY dl/DEADLINE [pe/EMAIL_OF_PERSON_ASSIGNED]`

-* If the optional parameter `pe/EMAIL_OF_PERSON_ASSIGNED` is provided, the task will be assigned to that member.
+* If the optional parameter `pe/EMAIL_OF_PERSON_ASSIGNED` is provided, the task will be assigned to that person.
 If not, it will remain unassigned.
 This might be useful at the beginning of your project when you are scoping out the tasks that need to be done.

 Refer to the [Task Parameters](#task-parameters) section for details about the format of each parameter.

 Examples:

 * `addTask n/Fix toggle d/Fix dark mode button pr/low c/frontend dl/2022-12-12` adds task `Fix toggle` to the task list
-* `addTask n/Fix routing d/Handle routing for POST req pr/high c/backend dl/2022-11-11 pe/john@example.com` adds task `Fix routing` to the task list and assigns it to member with email `john@example.com`
+* `addTask n/Fix routing d/Handle routing for POST req pr/high c/backend dl/2022-11-11 pe/john@example.com` adds task `Fix routing` to the task list and assigns it to person with email `john@example.com`

 #### Deleting a task: `deleteTask`